 Keefe, Bruyette & Woods, Inc. may form a syndicate of other broker-dealers.
 Neither Keefe, Bruyette & Woods, Inc. nor any registered broker-dealer will have any obligation to take or purchase any shares of common stock in the syndicated community offering; however, Keefe, Bruyette & Woods, Inc. has agreed to use its best efforts in the sale of shares in any syndicated community offering.
-If there is a syndicated community offering, Keefe, Bruyette & Woods, Inc. will receive a fee not to exceed 5.0% of the aggregate dollar amount of the common stock sold in the syndicated community offering if the syndicated community offering is up to \$25.0 million; 4.75% of the aggregate dollar amount of common stock sold in the syndicated community offering if the syndicated community offering is in excess of \$25.0 million but less than \$50.0 million; 4.5% of the aggregate dollar amount of common stock sold in the syndicated community offering if the syndicated community offering is in excess of \$50.0 million but less than \$100.0 million and 4.25% of the aggregate dollar amount sold in the syndicated community offering if the syndicated community offering is in excess of \$100.0 million.
-This fee will be in addition to the success fees earned by Keefe, Bruyette & Woods, Inc. in connection with the subscription and community offering, an amount competitive with gross underwriting discounts charged at such time for comparable amounts of stock sold at a comparable price per share in a similar market environment.
+If there is a syndicated community offering, Keefe, Bruyette & Woods, Inc. will receive a fee not to exceed 5.0% of the aggregate dollar amount of the common stock sold in the syndicated community offering if the syndicated community offering is up to \$25.0 million; 4.75% of the aggregate dollar amount of common stock sold in the syndicated community offering if the syndicated community offering is in excess of \$25.0 million but less than \$50.0 million but not less than \$100.0 million and 4.25% of the aggregate dollar amount sold in the syndicated community offering if the syndicated community offering is in excess of \$100.0 million.
+This fee will be in addition to the success fees earned by Keefe, Bruyette & Woods, Inc. in connection with the subscription and community offerings set forth above.
+Of this amount, Keefe, Bruyette & Woods, Inc. will pass on to selected broker-dealers, who assist in the syndicated community offering, an amount competitive with gross underwriting discounts charged at such time for comparable amounts of stock sold at a comparable price per share in a similar market environment.